James Clark Ross: Search for Franklin's lost expedition

 On 31 January 1848, Ross was sent on one of three expeditions to find John Franklin.
 Franklin's second in command was Ross's close friend Francis Crozier.
 The other expeditions sent to find Franklin were the Rae–Richardson Arctic expedition and the expedition aboard HMS Plover and HMS Herald through the Bering Strait.
 He was given command of HMS Enterprise, accompanied by HMS Investigator.
 Because of heavy ice in Baffin Bay he only reached the northeast tip of Somerset Island where he was frozen in at Port Leopold.
 In the spring, he and Leopold McClintock explored the west coast of the island by sledge.
 He recognized Peel Sound but thought it too ice-choked for Franklin to have used it.
 In fact, Franklin had used it in 1846 when the extent of sea ice had been atypically low.
 The next summer he tried to reach Wellington Channel but was blocked by ice and returned to England.
 Ultimately every member of Franklin's expedition perished.

 Personal life

 Ross married Ann Coulman in 1843.
+They had four children: James, Anne, Thomas and Andrew.
 A blue plaque marks Ross's home in Eliot Place, Blackheath, London.
 His closest friend was Francis Crozier, with whom he sailed many times.

 He also lived in the ancient House of the Abbots of St. Albans in Buckinghamshire.
 In the gardens of the Abbey there is a lake with two islands, named after the ships Terror and Erebus.

 Ross remained an officer in the Royal Navy for the rest of his life and was subsequently promoted several times, his final rank being Rear-Admiral of the Red awarded in August 1861.

 Ross died at Aston Abbotts on 3 April 1862, five years after his wife.
 They are buried together in the parish churchyard of St. James the Great.